-I used MS Word to size and print my paper circles and trace them onto my fabric.
+For the circle pattern, you can use Microsoft Word or another graphics program to size and print paper circles and then trace them onto your fabric.

 2. Create piping edges of logs

 After cutting your main log pieces, prepare the piping for the circles.
-The piping length should roughly match the width of the log.
+The piping length should roughly match the width of the log (Part B above).